daamien/blog/_posts/2019-09-23-new_version_of_PostgreSQL_Anonymizer_and_more.md

 is not absolutely required.
 With a strong anonymization policy we can limit real data only where it is needed and work on fake/random data everywhere else.
-When anonymization is done the right way, the anonymized datasets are not concerned by the GPDR.
+When anonymization is done the right way, the anonymized datasets are not concerned by the GDPR.

-In a nutshell, anonymization is powerful method to reduce your **attack surface** and it's a key to limit the risks of GPDR penalties related to data leaks.
+In a nutshell, anonymization is powerful method to reduce your **attack surface** and it's a key to limit the risks of GDPR penalties related to data leaks.

 This is why we're investing a lot of efforts to develop masking tools directly inside PostgreSQL !

 [Article 32]: http://www.privacy-regulation.eu/en/32.htm
-[GPDR penalties are starting to fall]: http://www.enforcementtracker.com/
+[GDPR penalties are starting to fall]: http://www.enforcementtracker.com/

 ## Major Improvements